Today I’m excited to share 5 easy ways to perk up your porch!

 I mounted Chelsea’s metal sign on this wood frame I found at Hobby Lobby.
 I liked how the galvanized frame tied into the planters!

 Aren’t welcome mats so fun?
 I like to change mine up often!
+Such an easy way to perk up your porch!

 I found the one on my porch at Hobby Lobby (here) and have linked some other cute options below!
 If your porch is large enough, I also think layering a larger mat with a smaller mat is a fun way to pattern mix and add interest to your entry!